737464/mtex/README.md

 To open a file in mtex at start, type:
     `mtex` `file`

-To open a file while the program is running, press `OPTION-SHIFT-O`

 To save a file while the program is running, press `OPTION-SHIFT-S`

 To exit the program press `OPTION-SHIFT-Q`